lmark1/game-project/README.md

 Last command should output `clang-format version 6.0.0`.

 ### clang-tidy-9
-A tool for  diagnosing and fixing typical programming errors, like style violations, interface misuse, or bugs that can be deduced via static analysis.
+A tool for  diagnosing and fixing typical programming errors, like style violations, interface misuse, or bugs that can be deduced via **STATIC** analysis.
 If you are using VSCode, also install the clang-tidy extension.
 Firstly, uninstall any previous clang-tidy versions using `sudo apt purge clang-tidy*`.
 ```
 sudo apt install llvm-9